 - In a mixing bowl with an electric mixer, whip the chilled cream until almost stiff.

 - Add the confectioners' sugar and vanilla; beat until cream holds peaks.

 - Spread the whipped cream over top of cooled pie or dollop on bread pudding, gingerbread, cobblers, or other desserts.

 *Whipping cream (or "light whipping cream") contains 30 to 36% milk fat while heavy cream (or "heavy whipping cream") contains 36 to 40%.

 - One cup of whipping cream or heavy cream will yield 2 cups of whipped cream.

 - Confectioners' sugar contains cornstarch which helps stabilize the whipped cream.
 You can use granulated sugar -- preferably superfine -- or brown sugar, but it will lack the extra stability and might remain slightly grainy.

 - Your cream will whip faster if you chill the bowl and beaters in the refrigerator or freezer.

-- Begin whipping the cream on a low or medium-low speed, then increase the speed as it thickens.
-This will keep splatters to a minimum.
+- Begin whipping the cream on a low or medium-low speed and increase the speed as it thickens.
+This will keep spatters to a minimum.

 - Use a bowl that is deep enough for the cream to double in volume.
 A deep bowl will also keep spatters contained.